-Aerial view of barges on the Duwamish
+Aerial view of multiple barges traveling south on the Lower Duwamish Waterway.
+In the background are shipping containers and industrial buildings.

 This page may be viewed in: English